There is more than meets the eye when it comes to gun culture in the United States. Gun culture help keep us, the citizens of the U.S., safe.

 2. Familiarity breeds… Normalcy

 People are not afraid of things that they find normal.
-Alcohol and tobacco can be deadly; but the majority of people are not afraid of either of them.
+Alcohol and tobacco can be deadly, but the majority of people are not afraid of either of them.
 It is the children, teenagers, etc. that you hear the terrible stories of accidental shootings and typically it is because they are not raised around guns.

 Coming from a family where firearms are normal (not just pistols, but all manner of long arms as well), gun safety has been drilled into me.
-Even they people I know, who grew up around guns, but not shooting them still know proper gun safety.
+Even the people I know, who grew up around guns, but not shooting them still know proper gun safety.

-In the North West United States alone there are over 1 million licenses, permits and tags sold to hunters.
+In the North West United States alone there are over 1 million licenses, permits, and tags sold to hunters.
 Which totals to over 25 million dollars; that money is circulated back toward habitat improvement and ensuring the survival of wildlife.

 This is not to mention the amount of money from ammunition, gear, and sometimes firearm sales that puts money into the economy.
 Of course, we all know that hunting also helps improve the wildlife population.

 Many of the hunters from the previous point, take their children, spouses, brothers, sisters, friends, hunting with them.
-In my family, there have been shot guns, rifles, and pistols passed down from grandfather to his grandsons; hunting cabins passed from one generation to the next.
+In my family, there have been shotguns, rifles, and pistols passed down from grandfather to his grandsons; hunting cabins passed from one generation to the next.